Summer Reading Program Packets Available May 16, 2026

 Local bird enthusiast Rex Herndon will guide us through the basics of bird watching, with a special focus on getting comfortable with binoculars, field guides, and identification apps.

-A follow up program will be held on location at Chaplin Nature Center on Saturday, March 28 at 10:00.
-Please note: participants must provide their own transportation to Chaplin.
+A follow up program will be held offsite on Saturday, March 28 at 10:00 at the home of presenter Rex Herndon.
+Please note: participants must provide their own transportation to the off-site location in Arkansas City.
+Call the desk or view the calendar for the address.

 Friends Annual Book Sale